 Dan Springer joined Fox News Channel (FNC) in August 2001 as a Seattle-based correspondent.Read More

-Most recently, Springer reported live from Washington to cover the school shooting at Maryville-Pilchuck High School.
-Previously, he has covered the Jodi Arias trial in Phoenix, AZ, as well as delivered live coverage of the 2010 Alaskan plane crash that killed former Alaska Senator Ted Stevens.
+Most recently, Springer provided the latest breaking election news from Montana during FNC’s Democracy 2020 election coverage.
+During his time at FNC, Spring has covered several major breaking news stories and events, including the Trump administration and its policies for the farming, technology and coal industries, the school shooting at Maryville-Pilchuck High School, the Jodi Arias trial in Phoenix, AZ and the 2010 Alaskan plane crash that killed former Alaska Senator Ted Stevens.
 Additionally, Springer sat down with former vice presidential candidate Sarah Palin in 2009 for her first on-air interview after stepping down as Governor of Alaska.
-He has also extensively covered the war in Afghanistan.
+He also extensively covered the war in Afghanistan.

 Prior to joining FNC, he served as a general assignment reporter for KTVU-TV (FOX 2) in San Francisco, CA and KTTV-TV (FOX 11) in Los Angeles, CA. Springer began his career at WBKB-TV (CBS 11) in Alpena, MI, where he was the editor, host and sports director of a weekly sports special.